hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/mutations-variables/3-create-mutation.md

 ---
 title: "Run mutation, update cache"
+metaTitle: "Apollo Mutation Component | GraphQL React Apollo Tutorial"
+metaDescription: "We will use the Apollo Client Mutation component from react-apollo as an example to insert new data and update cache locally using readQuery and writeQuery."
 ---

 import YoutubeEmbed from "../../src/YoutubeEmbed.js";

 <YoutubeEmbed link="https://www.youtube.com/embed/ZgMblvlIg28" />

+### Apollo React Mutation Component
 Now let's do the integration part.
 Open `src/components/Todo/TodoInput.js` and add the following code below the other imports:

 ```javscript